ktorio/ktor-documentation/topics/client_call_id.md

  ```kotlin
  ```

-{src="snippets/client-call-id/src/main/kotlin/com/example/Application.kt" include-lines="13-20"}
+{src="snippets/client-call-id/src/main/kotlin/com/example/Application.kt" include-lines="17-22"}

 The plugin uses the coroutine context to get a call ID and utilizes the `generate()` function to generate a new one.
-The first non-null call ID is then applied to the request header using the `addToHeader()` function and to the request query parameter using the `intercept()` function.
+The first non-null call ID is then applied to the request header using the `addToHeader()` function.

 In a Ktor server, the call ID can then be retrieved from the header using the [retrieve](call-id.md#retrieve) functions from the [CallId plugin for the server](call-id.md).